Kgo222/ClassroomClarity/notebooks/kaitlin/README.md

 To do:
 1. Try uploading the code to the Dev board and see if the screen is formatted correctly.
 Check at different font size selection as well
 2. Try upload the code the the PCB microcontroller.

+## 4/21/2025: Mock Demo
+- Want to showcase the bluetooth + screen + notif LED + clear button
+- Debug: When I tried to load the code the ESP dev board kept resetting itself and giving an error message that indicated the ESP couldn't finish setup() or loop().
+Upon further inspect I realized that in the setup() I was trying to assign pins that didn't exsist on the dev board and once I commented out that, it works!

 # Team Meeting Notes
 ## 2/12/2025 Team Meeting